cdbdev/debian/README.md

 **Note: Although the touchpad will not work yet, you can make use of the keyboard to navigate through the installation process.**

 ### Partition disks
 During this step, make sure to select the 'Manual' option.
-In the next step, delete the existing partitions labeled with '/' (ext4) and 'swap'.
-Now choose 'Guided partitioning' and after this 'Guided - use the largest continuous free space'.
-Finally select 'All files in one partition (recommended for new users)' and finish the partitioning step.
+In the next step, delete the existing partitions labeled with `(ext4) /` and `swap swap`.
+Now choose 'Guided partitioning' and afterwards 'Guided - use the largest continuous free space'.
+Finally select `All files in one partition (recommended for new users)` and finish the partitioning step.

+## Post installation

-## Fix issue with backlight
+### Fix issue with backlight
 ```
 # sed -i '/GRUB_CMDLINE_LINUX_DEFAULT=/c\GRUB_CMDLINE_LINUX_DEFAULT=\"quiet acpi_backlight=none amdgpu.dc=0\"' /etc/default/grub
 # grub-mkconfig -o /boot/grub/grub.cfg
 ```

-## Install nftables
+### Install nftables
 Download the package and copy the file `conf/nftables.conf` to `/etc/`.

 ```